LimePoint/opschain/docs/operations/uninstall.md

 ## Delete the OpsChain directory

 Remove the `opschain-trial` directory that you cloned from the [clone the OpsChain trial repository](../getting_started/installation.md#clone-the-opschain-trial-repository) section in the installation guide.

-_Note: This will also remove your project and data files unless you specified a different folder for your OpsChain data during the [configure](../getting_started/installation.md#configure-the-opschain-environment) step.
-Verify the `OPSCHAIN_DATA_DIR` variable in your `.env` file and remove that folder separately if it's outside the `opschain-trial` folder._

 ## Uninstall native CLI